Learn From My Failures

 Yes, we roofed the home while she was having an addition built on…That was a big mistake.
 Never do that.
 Trust me.

-The job was also short by 30%.
+The job was also short on materials by about 30%.

 I had leveraged my freshly established credit line at a local supply house to finish the roof.
 Her insurance company refused to pay the difference.
 She refused to pay me the balance because of the leak.
 She also wasn’t very happy about her brand new $50k roof with hundreds of foot faults all over it.